Ans Westra: Washday at the Pa and broader recognition

 Westra lived with rural Māori for five months, photographing typical daily life, and in 1964 her school bulletin Washday at the Pa was published by the school publications section of the Department of Education and distributed to primary school classrooms throughout New Zealand.
 The book documents a large Māori family at their rural home in Ruatoria.
 The family was given the fictitious name "Wereta", and listed as living "near Taihape" to protect their identities.

 The living conditions of the family were seen as poor and their rural cottage rundown.
 Concerns were raised, including by the Māori Women's Welfare League, that the depiction of the Weretas would lead readers—impressionable children—to see the family as representative of all Māori.
 The league requested its withdrawal from schools, and soon after its release the journal was withdrawn by order of the Minister of Education at the request of the league.

 Later in 1964 Washday at the Pa was republished privately by the Caxton Press, with 20 additional photographs.
 An article written by academics in Auckland in 2016 about this event states: "In a way the book, and the feelings it inspired, appealed strongly to Pākehā ideas of Māori, more so than it reflected some important truth about Māori themselves."
 In 1967 Maori was published with photography by Westra and text by James Ritchie.
+In 1972 Notes on the Country I Live In was published as the result of a project Westra undertook with support from the QEII Arts Council to photograph the people of New Zealand.
+The book includes text by James K. Baxter and Tim Shadbolt.
+1972 was also the year of Westra's first solo exhibition, which was held at the Dowse Art Gallery.